Short version

 Which should you choose?

-Choose Cayman if you want a safer, tax-efficient, island-based lifestyle and your work/income structure supports it.
-Choose Miami if you need a major-city platform, US systems, healthcare depth, and broader cultural/institutional choice.
+Choose Cayman if you want a compact, safety-conscious, beach-oriented island base and your tax, work, healthcare, and family model supports it.
+Choose Miami if you need major-city depth, US systems, specialist healthcare, wider schools, and broader business or cultural optionality.

 Trust note